morgwai/guiced-servlet-jpa/README.md

     @Override
     protected void doPost(HttpServletRequest request, HttpServletResponse response) throws ServletException, IOException {
-        // this code will be executed on the app wide executor associated with persistent unit,
+        // this code will be executed on the app wide executor associated with the persistent unit,
-        // so threads from server's main thread pool will not be waiting on JPA operations
+        // so threads from server's main thread pool will not be blocked waiting for
-        // nor for JDBC connections to become available. try (
+        // JPA operations to complete nor for JDBC connections to become available. try (
             PrintWriter writer = response.getWriter();
         ) {